 Environment Guernsey manages the records centre on behalf of La Société Guernesiaise and the States of Guernsey Environment Department to provide a ‘one-stop-shop’ for information on sites, habitats and species in the islands that make up the Bailiwick of Guernsey.
 Our services are essential for underpinning policies and decision making in both the public and private sector, and to ensure compliance with local and international legislation.
 We are strongly supported by local volunteers with expertise in ecological surveys, species identification and data management and, as such, are able to offer services in a highly cost-effective way.

-Botanist and Ecologist with 30 years experience in the field in Guernsey, including taking part asnd organising in various surveys, such as the survey of our quarries and of galls in Guernsey.
-I started the NARRs survey of Amphibians and Reptiles, which John Lihou and Tanya Walls took over when I became manager at the GBRC in October 2012.
+Botanist and Ecologist with over 30 years experience in the field in Guernsey, including taking part and organising in various surveys, such as the survey of our quarries and of plant galls.
+I currently co-ordinate a ‘tunnels and fortifications’ bat study.
+An exciting discovery is that the Greater Horseshoe Bat is here for at least part of the year.
+We had considered it extinct so this is great news.

-I am Chairman of both the Reserves and Scientific Committees of La Société Guernesiaise.
-As such I organise meetings, review conservation issues and proposed legislation and planning relating to the natural environment on the island, but I can also be found surveying and recording a variety of plants and animals, and taking part in practical management activities such as raking grasslands and removing invasive plants.
+I am a past Chairman of both the Reserves and Scientific Committees of La Société Guernesiaise and the current BSBI vice-county recorder for Guernsey and Herm.
+I can be found surveying and recording a variety of plants and animals, as well as taking part in practical management activities such as raking grasslands and removing invasive plants.

 ARCMAP/GIS mapping technologies